ehsannas/vulkan_test_applications/command_buffer_tests/vkCmdCopyImage_test/README.md

 - [ ] `baseArrayLayer` of value other than 0
 - [x] `layerCount` of value 1
 - [ ] `layerCount` of value more than 1
-- [x] Copy uncompressed image
+- [x] Copy from/to uncompressed image
-- [ ] Copy compressed image
+- [x] Copy from/to compressed image
-- [x] Copy from uncompressed image to compressed image
+- [ ] Copy from uncompressed image to compressed image
 - [ ] Copy from compressed image to uncompressed image